 even against central banking.

-1998 Ron Paul 51:4 So I think, considering all things,
+So I think, considering all things,

-we certainly do not want zero.
+we certainly dont want zero.
 We need

 to move in a direction, so I would say